Multiple facial bone fractures in a trauma patient

 - Comminuted fractures of the pterygoid processes and the medial and lateral pterygoid plates bilaterally, more severe with marked displacement of fragments on the right.

 - Bilateral comminuted orbital floor fractures, with depression of the orbital floor, but no herniation of the inferior rectus muscles.
-Mild extraconal haematoma, and intraorbital air.
+Mild extraconal hematoma, and intraorbital air.

 - Comminuted fracture of the bony nasal septum, with bowing to the right.